 Schedule 24 FA 2007 governs the penalty regime where a return understated tax.
 Standard maxima:

-The unprompted floor of 0% on careless behaviour is the operative target for a landlord self-correcting within the 60-day window.
-There is NO 12-month qualifier on the Schedule 24 unprompted floor; the qualifier exists on Schedule 41 paragraph 13 (which governs failure-to-notify rather than inaccuracy), and the two should not be conflated.
+That 0% unprompted floor on careless behaviour is what you are aiming for by self-correcting inside the 60-day window.
+There is no 12-month qualifier on the Schedule 24 unprompted floor; the qualifier sits on Schedule 41 paragraph 13 (which governs failure-to-notify rather than inaccuracy), and the two should not be conflated.

 Offshore Category 2 (1.5x) and Category 3 (2x) uplifts apply where overseas elements are involved.
 For most landlord hold-over claims the property is UK-located so the uplifts do not engage; offshore-property gifts or non-resident-donor disposals can attract the uplift on the underlying penalty.

-The behavioural characterisation (careless vs deliberate) is fact-specific.
-A donor who relied on professional advice that turned out to be wrong typically falls on the careless side.
-A donor who knew the BTL was investment but wrote "business" on the claim form deliberately falls on the deliberate side.
-The behavioural characterisation drives the floor; the timing of self-correction drives whether the unprompted floor or the prompted floor applies.
+Whether HMRC treats the error as careless or deliberate is fact-specific.
+If you relied on professional advice that turned out to be wrong, you usually fall on the careless side.
+Someone who knew the BTL was an investment but wrote "business" on the claim form anyway falls on the deliberate side.
+The behaviour drives the floor; the timing of your self-correction drives whether the unprompted floor or the prompted floor applies.

 If HMRC issues an amended assessment

-Where the taxpayer does not respond to the nudge letter, or responds confirming a claim that HMRC ultimately rejects on review, HMRC will issue an amended return or a discovery assessment.
-The 30-day appeal window starts from the date of the amendment or assessment under TMA 1970 section 31A.
+If you do not respond to the nudge letter, or you respond confirming a claim that HMRC ultimately rejects on review, HMRC will issue an amended return or a discovery assessment.
+Your 30-day appeal window starts from the date of the amendment or assessment under TMA 1970 section 31A.

 The escalation route:

-- Internal review: available within the 30-day window.
-The taxpayer can request a statutory review by an HMRC officer not involved in the original decision.
+• Internal review: available within the 30-day window.
+You can ask for a statutory review by an HMRC officer who was not involved in the original decision.

 The reasonable-excuse defence is typically not available on the substantive hold-over claim (the claim was either statutorily valid or it was not).
 The defence is more often relevant on the procedural side: a late response to the nudge letter caused by serious illness, a death in the family, or comparable factor.